LearnWeb3DAO/Flash-Loans/README.md

     });
 ```

-Now after that we create a signer for `DAI_WHALE` so that we can call the simlulated DAI contract with the address of `DAI_WHALE` and transfer some `DAI` to `FlashLoanExample Contract`.
+Now we create a signer for `DAI_WHALE` so that we can call the simlulated DAI contract with the address of `DAI_WHALE` and transfer some `DAI` to `FlashLoanExample Contract`.
 We need to do this so we can pay off the loan with premium, as we will otherwise not be able to pay the premium.
 In real world applications, the premium would be paid off the profits made from arbitrage or attacking a smart contract.

 ```javascript
 const signer = await ethers.getSigner(DAI_WHALE);